Leo McLaughlin: State politics

 McLaughlin was an alternate delegate to the Democratic Party of Arkansas' state convention in 1910, a delegate to the 1914 convention, and a delegate to the 1948 Democratic National Convention.

-He and Representative George Whittington were given the nomination to run for the seats representing Garland County in the Arkansas House of Representatives and won in the 1910 election.
+Whittington convinced McLaughlin to run with him for seats representing Garland County in the state house.
+Due to his youth, McLaughlin knew little about political issues and took safe positions on issues, such as allowing counties to vote on whether or not they wanted a prohibition of alcohol.
+They defeated four other candidates for the Democratic nominations and won in the 1910 election.
 McLaughlin, at age 22, was the youngest member of the state house.
 He served on the Judiciary, Banks and Banking, and Natural Resources committee.

 McLaughlin supported Stephen Brundidge Jr. for the Democratic gubernatorial nomination in 1913 and later supported George Washington Hays.
-He supported Governor Carl E. Bailey's campaign for a seat in the United States Senate in the 1937 special election.
+He supported Governor Carl E. Bailey's campaign for a seat in the United States Senate in the 1937 special election and put forward the motion to have the Democratic nomination be given to Bailey.
+Bailey lost the election, but won in Hot Springs.
+McLaughlin supported Bailey for reelection in the 1940 gubernatorial election, but he lost to Homer Martin Adkins.
 He led Attorney General Jack Wilson Holt Sr.'s campaign in Garland County during the 1942 U.S. Senate election.